THEATRE VIDEO AUDITIONS – UCT Theatre & Performance

 Please read these instructions carefully while preparing, filming and uploading your monologue.

 You are to perform 2 acting pieces of maximum 2 minutes each as well as a 30-40 second personal introduction.
 Your video should be a maximum of 5 minutes long.
-Both monologues and the introduction should be on one video, as you are only able to submit ONE video.
 Your personal introduction should include your name, age, where you’re from and why you want to study theatre at UCT.
+YOU ARE ONLY ABLE TO SUBMIT ONE VIDEO, SO YOUR INTRODUCTION, AND TWO MONOLOGUES MUST ALL BE IN ONE VIDEO.

 Ensure that you include full-length/full-body frame when filming, not just a head-shot/close up.